Winipedia/pyrig/docs/resources/resources.md

         └── report.html
 ```

-The `resources` package is automatically created by pyrig when you run `uv run myapp mkroot`.
+The `resources` package is automatically created by pyrig when you run `uv run pyrig mkroot`.

 ## Accessing Resources